ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     10-no_more_js          Write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

-    11-directories         Write a script that counts the number of directories in the current directory

-    12-newest_files        Create a script that displays the 10 newest files in the current directory

-    13-unique              Create a script that takes a list of words as input and prints only words that appear exactly once

-    14-findthatword        Display lines containing a word pattern from a file

-    15-countthatword       Display the number of lines that contain a word pattern in a file

-    16-whatsnext           Display lines containing a pattern and 3 lines after them
+    11-directories         Write a script that counts the number of directories in the current directory 12-newest_files        Create a script that displays the 10 newest files in the current directory 13-unique              Create a script that takes a list of words as input and prints only words that appear exactly once 14-findthatword        Display lines containing a word pattern from a file 15-countthatword       Display the number of lines that contain a word pattern in a file 16-whatsnext           Display lines containing a pattern and 3 lines after them 17-hidethisword        Display all lines in a file that do not contain a particular pattern